2019 Samoa National League

 The 2019 Samoa National League is the 29th edition of the Samoa National League, the top association football league of Samoa organised by the Football Federation Samoa.
 This season will kick off on September 14, and will be competed by 12 teams from the island of Upolu.
+Many league games took place in front of dozens of spectators.

 Teams

 Team changes from the previous season: